hyunstar11/leem_casestudy/README.md

 ## Top Risk Samples

-Top 10 loans predicted with the highest default probabilities were flagged.
-All showed risk scores above 0.83, useful for identifying potentially high-risk applicants for manual review or intervention.
+- The top **10 loans** predicted with the **highest probability of default** were flagged using the trained model.
+- All top samples had **predicted probabilities above 0.83**, making them strong candidates for **manual review**, **intervention**, or **targeted risk mitigation strategies**.
+- These high-risk predictions can inform decisions on credit approval, interest rate adjustments, or additional document verification.

 ---

 ## Future Work

-	•	Implement LightGBM to explore performance gains over Random Forest (Note: not currently included due to dependency issues)
+- **Implement LightGBM** to explore potential performance improvements over Random Forest
+  *(Note: LightGBM was not included in the current build due to dependency issues on M1 chip)*

+- **Model Interpretability**:
-	•	Add SHAP or tree interpreter for model explanation and fairness audit
+  - Integrate SHAP or TreeInterpreter to explain predictions and audit for fairness or bias.

-	•	Build real-time Streamlit dashboard for use by loan officers
-	•	Improve feature engineering using interactions or polynomial expansion
+- **Dashboarding & Usability**:
+  - Develop a real-time **Streamlit dashboard** to allow loan officers to score and interpret individual applications.

+- **Enhanced Feature Engineering**:
+  - Explore interaction terms, domain-specific transformations, or polynomial feature expansion.

+- **Production-Ready Scoring**:
-	•	Package into deployable scoring pipeline for API or batch scoring
+  - Package the final model into a **deployable scoring pipeline** for use in APIs or batch scoring systems.
----